 Also, many of the free Web Caching Plugins are forbidden on some hosting platforms.

 Caching is the temporary storage of static web files which can normally be re-used if the original data has not changed.

-Caching stops requests for web files being served from the Origin Server (where a site is hosted) if they have not changed from the original request.
+Caching stops requests for web files being served from the Origin Server (Hosting Server) if they have not changed from the original request.
 This can have a very significant impact on page loading speed.